Table of Contents

 This gives the espresso beans just enough time to degass all the CO2 trapped in the cells, but still preserves the best flavors.

 Here are a few places to get great beans for espresso:

 - Local Specialty Coffee Shops — Coffee shops often have fresh beans on hand.
 A good sign is when the barista can tell you the origins of the coffee they’re serving (Ethiopia, for example).

 - Buying Directly from Roasters Online — Most roasters who sell online roast to order, so you can get uber-fresh coffee by buying direct.
 Just make sure they’re a reputable roaster known for quality.

-For more info, read: How to Find High Quality Coffee Beans
+For more info, read: How to Find High-Quality Coffee Beans

 4. Grind the Beans Carefully

 If the grind is too fine, it will produce a harsh, bitter taste.
-However, when ground too coarse, the water will slide past the beans without extracting the delicious flavor you’re after.
+However, if the ground coffee is too coarse, the water will slide past the beans without extracting the delicious flavor you’re after.